ByErenOzer/BERT-Multi-class-Classification-Project/README.md

 # BERT Multi-class Classification Project

 This project aims to fine-tune a BERT model for multi-class text classification, specifically for sentiment analysis in the Turkish language.
 It includes data preprocessing, model training, evaluation, and result visualization.
+In this project, sentiment analysis (positive, negative, neutral) was performed using a Turkish Twitter dataset.
 The project is designed for data scientists and NLP enthusiasts who are interested in applying transformer models to Turkish text data.